Accessing Youth Suicide Prevention Funding in California

 Grant Overview

-Why California is a Strategic Fit for Health Outcome Grants
+Why California is a Unique Fit for Health Outcome Grants

-Q: What types of projects are most likely to be funded in California under this grant program?
-A: Projects that address the specific health disparities and socioeconomic challenges faced by the San Joaquin Valley are likely to be a strong fit.
-Applicants should be prepared to demonstrate a deep understanding of the region's needs and a clear plan for driving meaningful change.
+Q: What types of projects are likely to be funded in California under this grant program?
+A: Projects that address health disparities in the San Joaquin Valley, such as initiatives to improve air quality, increase access to healthcare, or promote health education, are likely to be considered for funding.

 Eligible Regions